akhileshJ7/ServerClient_RESTAPI/README.md

         to create/add/delete/update customer information.
 The follow are the urls for each actions

-   To Test ALL API use Advance REST Client or POSTMAN (ios) (I have used Advance REST Client to test my project)
+   To Test ALL API use Advance REST Client or POSTMAN (I have used Advance REST Client to test my project)
-   Method:

         1. GET: localhost:8081/customer/add/{id}/{name}/{email}/{enrole}
             Fields id = customer Id,
                   name= customer full name,